 Your Personal Medical Information

-Use Or Disclose Your Personal Medical Information
+How The Health Center May Use Or Disclose Your Personal Medical Information

 I. Uses and Disclosures Without Your Consent

-As Otherwise Permitted by law.
+As Otherwise Permitted by Law.

 II.
 Other Uses and Disclosures

 III.
 Specific Provisions Regarding Counseling Services Records

 The confidentiality of counseling relationships is maintained in a manner consistent with accepted professional standards and with state and federal law.
 Under normal circumstances, no persons outside of Counseling and Health Services, including your parents and other university officials, are given any information (even the fact that you have been to the Counseling Services) without your prior written consent, except where it is permitted or required by law to disclose the information as follows:

 - If Counseling Services believes that you may be at risk of harming or killing yourself, it is required to take action to try to ensure your safety.
 Under such circumstances, it may be necessary for Counseling Services to seek hospitalization for you and/or contact family members or other individuals who might also help provide protection.